-Rebecca contributes to a range of studies across the Institute, including the Building a New Life in Australia study and the Establishing the Connection study.
+Rebecca contributes to a range of studies across the Institute, including the Weighing up the Odds study, the Effects of Wagering Marketing on Vulnerable Adults study, the Building a New Life in Australia study, and the Establishing the Connection study.

 Jenkinson, R., Silbert, M., De Maio, J., & Edwards, B. (2016).
 Settlement experiences of recently arrived humanitarian migrants (Building a New Life in Australia Fact Sheet).
 Melbourne: Australian Institute of Family Studies.